 Each base station can only handle a certain number of calls and transmit a certain volume of data.
 It therefore only serves a narrowly defined area, the radio cell.

 Radio cells vary in size, depending on the anticipated number of users and the mobile communications frequencies used.
-Since most people place calls within cities and villages, many base stations with small radio cells have been set up in these regions.
+Since most people place calls and retrieve data in cities and towns, there are more base stations with smaller radio cells there, to offer optimal cellular coverage.